ygzdmr/ygzdmr.github.io/duse/privacy.md

 **6. Your Rights Under GDPR**

-While Ellie does not collect personal data, we respect the principles of the GDPR.
+While Duse does not collect personal data, we respect the principles of the GDPR.
 To the extent that any data we collect could be considered personal data under GDPR, you have the following rights:

   * **Right to Access:** You have the right to request information about the data we collect about you.
   * **Right to Rectification:** If any data we hold about you is inaccurate, you have the right to request correction.